 Rupert and Dorothy were actively involved in the landscaping of the 30 acre garden.
 Although it has changed over the years it is now gradually being restored to its original design.
 Particular features are the stream running downhill with small waterfalls along the way, and the lookout points giving views across to the sea.
 The sea and the stream make the garden unusually humid, and this allows a wide range of exotic plants to flourish.

-We walked down the hill, enjoying the abundance of spring flowers and the magnolias in full bloom.
+I walked down the hill, enjoying the abundance of spring flowers and the magnolias in full bloom.
 The scent of wild garlic was everywhere.
-At the bottom of the garden we stopped at the lookout and looked down to the wild cliffs and jagged rocks below.
+At the bottom of the garden I stopped at the lookout and looked down to the wild cliffs and jagged rocks below.
 A stark contrast to the house above and the civilised world of the D’Oyly Cartes.